SultanInStem/robotic_arm/readme.md

 Pymycobot is designed to control MyCobot robotic arms developed by Elephant Robotics.
 It controls the movement of joints and grippers.
 ## ikpy
 ikpy is used to implement inverse kinematics and compute all joint angles at once.
+## pyrealsense2
+pyrealsense2 is used to interact with D435i 3D camera through python scripts.